AhmedKamruddin/Anti-Keylogger/README.md

    ```
    sudo ./bin/anti-keylogger
    ```
+8. (Optional)
-   To see the background working of the program, uncomment printf statements in src/module1.c and src/module2.c.
+   - To see the background working of the program, uncomment printf statements in src/module1.c and src/module2.c.
+   - The program runs for 14 keystrokes.
+To increase the number of keystrokes for which the program runs, change the value in the while loop conditions in src/module1.c and src/module2.c.
+Both the values should be equal.